GenericMappingTools/gmt/doc/rst/source/grdinfo.rst

         Report median and L1 scale of z (L1 scale = 1.4826 \* Median
         Absolute Deviation (MAD)).
     **-L2**
-        Report mean, standard deviation, and rms of z.
+        Report mean, standard deviation, and root-mean-square (rms) of z.
 **-M**
     Find and report the location of min/max z-values, and count and report the number of nodes set to NaN, if any.